SomeWeekendReading/someweekendreading.github.io/_posts/2024-07-11-hiv-prev-news.md

 We find the infection mAP estimators to be:
 - __lenacapavir:__ 0.032% (CL: 0.001% &ndash; 0.173%)
 - __PReP:__ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;1.74% (CL: 1.32% &ndash; 2.23%)

+(The Bayesian analysis gives a worst-case &ndash; upper end of the CL &ndash; infection rate of 0.173% for lenacapavir.
+The corresponding frequentist heuristic for when no events are observed, the venerable [Rule of 3](https://en.wikipedia.org/wiki/Binomial_proportion_confidence_interval#Rule_of_three_%E2%80%94_for_when_no_successes_are_observed), gives a comparable worst case of 0.141%.
+Both say there's a _worst case_ chance of just over 1 in a thousand of infection, which is both consistent and a very good result.)

 <a href="{{ site.baseurl }}/assets/2024-07-11-hiv-prev-news.png"><img src="{{ site.baseurl }}/assets/2024-07-11-hiv-prev-news-thumb.jpg" width="400" height="400" alt="Bayesian posterior Beta distributions for p in each arm" title="Bayesian posterior Beta distributions for p in each arm" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>
 The plot here shows the posterior distributions: